saltstack/salt/doc/topics/windows/windows-package-manager.rst

 If it is a path to a file on disk or a file share, then it is executed directly.

 .. note::
-    When storing software in the same location as the winrepo then
+    When storing software in the same location as the winrepo:
     - Create a sub folder named after the package.
     - Store the package definition file named ``init.sls`` and the binary installer in the same sub folder if you are hosting those files on the ``file_roots``.